kk17m/CUDA-Spatial-Convolution-Gauss-Hermite-Quadrature/README.md

 ## Description

 CUDA based parallel computation of the 2D spatial convolution.
 The Thrust C++ tempelate libraries are used here for abstraction and performace.
+The spatial convolution algorithm is implemented in the CUDA kernel file [SpatialConvolutionGHQ.cu](SpatialConvolutionGHQ.cu) and the Jupyter nootbook [Spatial_Convolution_GHQ.ipynb](Spatial_Convolution_GHQ.ipynb).

-* The Python 3 Jupyter notebook [Spatial_Convolution_GHQ.ipynb](Spatial_Convolution_GHQ.ipynb) can be used on the Google colaboratory platform.
+* The Python 3 Jupyter notebook [Spatial_Convolution_GHQ.ipynb](Spatial_Convolution_GHQ.ipynb) can be used on the Google colaboratory cloud service that provides a free access to the NVIDIA Tesla K80 GPU.

   [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kk17m/CUDA-Spatial-Convolution-Gauss-Hermite-Quadrature/blob/master/Spatial_Convolution_GHQ.ipynb)